-Li Zhu is an Associate Director for the Conservation Program at the Paulson Institute where he works to develop and implement initiatives that support China’s efforts to better manage its environmental performance in its overseas investment and international trade of key commodities.
+Li Zhu is a Director for the Conservation Program at the Paulson Institute where he works to develop and implement initiatives that support China’s efforts to better manage its environmental performance in its overseas investment and international trade of key commodities.

 Prior to joining the Paulson Institute, Li Zhu was a Senior Program Officer at the World Wildlife Fund.
 In this capacity, he developed research on China’s Going Global strategy and the associated environmental impact, managed a variety of projects that ranged from sustainable supply chain of whitefish to Gold Standard based clean cook stoves in the heart of the panda habitat, and contributed to the organization’s signature corporate partnerships with Coca-Cola, Apple, and Disney.